JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 Each acquired committer slot in the subscription is provided with a fixed amount of [storage](#cloud-storage) for build results and [data transfer capacity](#cloud-data-transfer).
 You also get a number of [build credits](#cloud-build-credits) per each committer: they are automatically spent on build time on agents and can be exchanged for extra [build resources]() when necessary.
 The more committers you have, the more credits and build resources you are proportionally granted with.
 Please refer to [our website](https://www.jetbrains.com/teamcity/buy/#cloud) to see the exact rates.

-You can manage your subscription on the __[Resources & Subscription](managing-subscription-and-resources.md)__ administration page in TeamCity.
+You can manage your subscription on the __[Subscription & Resources](managing-subscription-and-resources.md)__ administration page in TeamCity.

 ### Using Build Credits